akash-patel/BetweenTheLines/README.md

 This code can be hosted locally using a program like XAMPP to host an Apache and MySQL server.
 The website is also hosted and can be accessed via http://whiteledge.com which is periodically updated.

-Current features that have been implemented in the design include:
+Current features that have been <i>implemented</i> in the design include:

 -Registration